 Recommended Bordeaux Wine Tours

-Visiting the wine museum in the city only scratches the surface of Bordeaux tourism.
-With so much to see in such an historic French wine region, it’s a great idea to explore the Bordeaux vineyards.
+Visiting the Bordeaux wine museum in the city only scratches the surface of Bordeaux tourism.
+With so much to see in such a historic French wine region, it’s a great idea to explore the Bordeaux vineyards.
 Here are our recommendations for some top Bordeaux Wine Tours with information on how to go wine tasting in Bordeaux.

-There are few types of Bordeaux tours depending on what you are looking for.
-Companies offer full day and half day wine tours.
+There are a few types of Bordeaux tours depending on what you are looking for.
+Companies offer full-day and half-day Bordeaux winery tours.
 There are private and small group wine tours.
 Some wine tours only focus on Bordeaux wine tasting, others include food pairing and dining options.
 These Bordeaux wine tours are conducted via car, bus, and even bike.
 The skies the limit!
 It’s important to consider the amount of time you have, where you want to visit, and your budget.

 Small Group Full Day Medoc Wine Tasting Tour: This is similar to the Saint-Émilion full day tour, but to Medoc, which is to the northeast of Bordeaux.
 Medoc is home to some of the most well-known Bordeaux vineyards and is a must visit for Bordeaux wine enthusiasts.
-It also includes 3 Bordeaux wine tastings, but does not include a lunch.
-There is time to stop for lunch, but at an additional expense.
+It also includes 3 Bordeaux wine tastings but does not include lunch.
+There is time to stop for lunch but at an additional expense.
 Book now from €115 per person.

-Full Day Electric Bike Tour: This tour includes mini-van transport from Bordeaux to Saint-Émilion, where the tour picks up the electric bikes.
+Full Day Electric Bike Wine Tasting Tours Bordeaux: This tour includes mini-van transport from Bordeaux to Saint-Émilion, where the tour picks up the electric bikes.
 The bikes tour through the village, and then includes 2 tastings and a picnic lunch in the Bordeaux vineyards.
 This is a small group tour, limited to 8 people.
-It’s a perfect Bordeaux wine tour for people who love the outdoors, and want to “work off” the wine while you drink.
+It’s a perfect Bordeaux wine tour for people who love the outdoors and want to “work off” the wine while you drink.
 Book now from €120 per person.

-Bacchus Bordeaux Wine Tour: Don’t have time to tour Bordeaux for a full day?
-This walking tour of Bordeaux comes with a history of the region, and a Bordeaux wine tasting.
-It’s only 3 hours long, and leaves from the city center both in the morning and in the afternoon.
+Bacchus Bordeaux Wine Tasting Tour: Don’t have time to tour Bordeaux for a full day?
+This walking tour of Bordeaux comes with a history of the region and a Bordeaux wine tasting.
+It’s only 3 hours long and leaves from the city center both in the morning and in the afternoon.
 This is a great way to learn from a Bordeaux guide if you are short on time or only have one day in Bordeaux.
 Book now from €69 per person.

 Our List of the Best Bordeaux Wine Tours